-- 70. To be timely, VBM ballot requests must be received by the SOE no later than 10 days before the election.
-Florida offers a limited ability for voters to request a mail ballot after the deadline in emergency circumstances, but in the context of the COVID-19 crisis, it is insufficient to prevent the disenfranchisement of Florida voters, especially without adjustments to many of Florida's other restrictions on voting by mail.
-If emergency circumstances arise after the deadline that will prevent the voter from voting at her assigned polling place, Florida allows an application for a vote by mail ballot to be made in person at SOE's offices, but only on election day.
+- 72. To be timely, VBM ballot requests must be received by a Defendant SOE no later than 10 days before the election.
+Florida offers a limited ability for voters to request a mail ballot after the deadline in emergency circumstances, but in context of the COVID-19 crisis, it is insufficient to prevent the disenfranchisement of Florida voters, especially without adjustments to many of Florida's other restrictions on voting by mail.
+If emergency circumstances arise after the deadline that will prevent the voter from voting at her assigned polling place, Florida allows an application for a vote by mail ballot to be made in person at a Defendant SOE's office, but only on election day.
 To receive a VBM ballot, the voter must complete a VBM ballot request form and, separately, an affidavit explaining the emergency circumstances preventing the voter from voting at the polls.
-In some counties, the voter must provide additional documentation of the emergency, such as a doctor's note. - 71.
-During the PPP, voters with underlying health conditions or whose age made them particularly vulnerable to COVID-19 were unable to avail themselves of an exception that required an in-person visit to the SOE's office.
-The very emergency that prevented them from voting at their assigned polling place also prevented them from going to the SOE's office to obtain and then return a mail ballot.
+In some counties, including Miami-Dade County, Defendant SOEs require voters to provide additional documentation of the emergency, such as a doctor's note, to obtain an emergency VBM ballot. - 73.
+During the PPP, voters with underlying health conditions or whose age made them particularly vulnerable to COVID-19 were unable to avail themselves of an exception that required an in-person visit to a Defendant SOEs' office.
+The very emergency that prevented them from voting at their assigned polling place also prevented them from going to a Defendant SOEs' office to obtain and then return a mail ballot.
 Moreover, requiring each voter to execute an affidavit documenting an emergency that was declared by public health officials and affects everyone in the state will lead to longer times for completing the VBM request process-at a time when people are being advised to avoid all but necessary trips away from their homes-and presents an unnecessary burden on vulnerable voters.
-And additional requirements, such as a doctor's note, are even more unnecessary and, at a time when healthcare providers are already overburdened and healthy people are being asked to refrain from non-essential procedures, particularly ill-advised.
+Additional requirements, such as a doctor's note, are even more unnecessary and, at a time when healthcare providers are already overburdened and healthy people are being asked to refrain from non-essential procedures, particularly ill-advised.

-- 72. Voters can designate another person to obtain their emergency VBM ballot on election day.
+- 74. Voters can designate another person to obtain their emergency VBM ballot on election day.
 In that case, the voter must complete and sign a designation form appointing the designee, as well as the emergency ballot affidavit.
-The designee must also complete and sign an affidavit affirming that they are authorized to pick up the VBM ballot for a specified voter. - 73.
+The designee must also complete and sign an affidavit affirming that they are authorized to pick up the VBM ballot for a specified voter. - 75.
 Designees are limited to obtaining ballots for up to two non-family-members.
 Some counties impose even tighter restrictions.
-For example, in Miami-Dade County, a designee may only obtain ballots for two other voters, even if they are family members, and may only obtain one ballot for a non-family member.
+For example, in Miami-Dade County, Defendant Christina White permits a designee to obtain ballots for only two other voters, even if they are family members, and may only obtain one ballot for a non-family member.
 Not all voters have family members or others nearby who can retrieve their ballot for them, and at this time of pandemic, many are unwilling to put others at risk.
 In addition, as a result of this rule, institutions such as churches, as well as organizational Plaintiffs, which in normal circumstances provide assistance to voters to help them get to the polls and vote, are unable to effectively get out the vote among their members and constituents.
-Moreover, limiting the number of ballots any one person can pick up means more people will be going to SOE's offices to obtain ballots for vulnerable voters, in violation of public health recommendations.
+Moreover, limiting the number of ballots any one person can pick up means more people will be going to Defendant SOEs' offices to obtain ballots for vulnerable voters, in violation of public health recommendations.